LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 This is an example project that shows how to implement TRKD REST Client with python
 - trkd_authen.py: An example application that shows how to authenticate with TRKD service
 - trkd_quote.py: An example application that shows how to subscribe (all fields and specific fields) the Quote data from TRKD service
+- trkd_newsheadline.py: An example application that shows how to subscribe the News Headline data from TRKD service

 #prerequisite